HZcohort/DiNetxify/docs/md/visual.md

 # Generate a PheWAS plot
 result_plot.phewas_plot(
     path="/your/project/path/phewas_plot.png",  # output file path (supports .png, .svg, .jpg)
-    is_exposure_only=False                      # False for cohort/matched designs; True if this is an exposed-only cohort
+    exposed_only_cohort=False                      # False for cohort/matched designs; True if this is an exposed-only cohort
 )
 ```